L0rdDioBrando/VioletVim/README.md

 fd,

-Nerd Fonts (FiraCode in the screenshot),
+Nerd Fonts (FiraCode in the screenshot)

 ---